RadekBuczkowski/random_image_browser/README.md

 The browser is currently available in 3 languages (**English, Danish and German**).
 The default language is specified in the operating system, but it is possible change it in the configuration.

-Here is the help from the English version of the application that you can show by pressing the F1 key [at this link](https://htmlpreview.github.io/?https://raw.githubusercontent.com/RadekBuczkowski/random_image_browser/main/src/Resources/help.en_US.html).

 ### Compiled version

 The compiled version of the application is available as a ClickOnce installation [at this link](https://htmlpreview.github.io/?https://raw.githubusercontent.com/RadekBuczkowski/random_image_browser/main/ClickOnce/Publish.html).